jsonpittman/LWTOOLS-for-DOS/README.md

 glib126b.zip (glib) is also needed for compilation.
 (Available from a [DJGPP mirror](https://mirror.koddos.net/djgpp/current/v2tk/), also provided in the EXTRAS directory for convenience).
 Extract to C:\DEVEL\DJGPP.

+To Compile:

+- make
+- make install

+(Copies EXEs to C:\LW by default.)

 No extensive testing has been done to this fork.
 Use at your own risk.